 An email stating, "I thought our video and marketing services could be a good fit for your company," is overconfident.
 Without supporting evidence or personalized context of how the services or products you offer benefit the recipient, your approach could come off as if you have already jumped to conclusions and are certain about the fit.

-The Remedy: Explain why your services are a good fit by showcasing specific and relevant benefits and success stories.
+The solution: Explain why your services are a good fit by showcasing specific and relevant benefits and success stories.
 Make your pitch custom-fit to the recipient's needs and challenges.

 The Vague Buzzword Trap